Sailing Instructions for Club Series Racing and Trophy Events

 The warning signal for each succeeding class will be made with or after the 1 minute signal of the proceeding class.
 The starting line will be between a staff displaying an orange flag on the starting mark at one end and a mark designated on the course board at the other end.

 10.2 For Trophy events, races may be started from a committee boat.
 In this case, races will be started using Rule 26 with the warning signal given 5 minutes before the starting signal.
-The starting line will be between the flagstaff displaying orange flags on the committee boat and the orange flag starting mark.
+The starting line will be between the flagstaff displaying an orange flag on the committee boat and the orange flag starting mark.

 10.3 Boats whose warning signal has not been made shall avoid the starting area.